 Baseball is a very popular sport in the United States.
 It became popular during its inception even, in the latter part of the 19th century.
 With that in mind, the game has a lot of fans, happy to cheer for their teams, bet on them and in general, support them.

-Some companies have found that the best marketing strategy during the earliest years of baseball is to use popular teams and superstar athletes to market their product.
+Some companies believe that marketing their sport should only be done in the traditional way so sports like horse racing where bettors use the famous Tote guarantee offer, for example, only use the traditional approach.
+Other companies have found that the best marketing strategy during the earliest years of baseball is to use popular teams and superstar athletes to market their product.
 The American Tobacco Company, for example, used collectible cards to market their own products.
 Some of those cards are cherished and have insanely high prices, to this day.
 That leads us to collecting baseball cards.
 Is this a viable pastime, or is it something which is a bit more, to an extent where it becomes almost like a religious experience?

 Pastime Activities – A Normal Hobby